-The description that follows of the procedures and recordkeeping with respect to beneficial ownership interest in the Note, payment of principal and interest and other payments on the Note to Direct and Indirect Participants (each as defined below) or Beneficial Owners (defined below), confirmation and transfer of beneficial ownership interests in the Note and other related transactions by and between DTC, Direct Participants and Beneficial Owners is based on certain information furnished by DTC to the Borough.
+The following description of the procedures and record keeping with respect to beneficial ownership interests in the Bonds, payment of principal of and interest and other payments due on the Bonds to DTC Participants or Beneficial Owners (each as defined below), confirmation and transfer of beneficial ownership interests in the Bonds and other related transactions by and between DTC, DTC Participants and Beneficial Owners is based on certain information furnished by DTC to the Borough.
+Accordingly, the Borough does not make any representations concerning these matters.

-DTC will act as securities depository for the Note.
-The Note will be issued as fully-registered securities registered in the name of Cede & Co.
+DTC will act as securities depository for the Bonds.
+The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Note certificate will be issued for the aggregate principal amount of the Note and will be deposited with DTC.
+One fully-registered Bond certificate will be issued for each maturity of the Bonds, in the aggregate principal amount of such maturity, and will be deposited with DTC.

-DTC, the world's largest depository, is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934.
-DTC holds and provides asset servicing for over 3.5 million issues of U.S. and non-U.S. equity issues, corporate and municipal debt issues and money market instruments (from over 100 countries) that DTC's participants ("Direct Participants") deposit with DTC.
+DTC, the world's largest securities depository, is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934.
+DTC holds and provides asset servicing for over 3.5 million issues of U.S. and non-U.S. equity issues, corporate and municipal debt issues, and money market instruments (from over 100 countries) that DTC's participants ("Direct Participants") deposit with DTC.
 DTC also facilitates the post-trade settlement among Direct Participants of sales and other securities transactions in deposited securities, through electronic computerized book-entry transfers and pledges between Direct Participants' accounts.
 This eliminates the need for physical movement of securities certificates.
 Direct Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations.
 DTC is a wholly-owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
 DTCC is the holding company for DTC, National Securities Clearing Corporation and Fixed Income Clearing Corporation, all of which are registered clearing agencies.
 DTCC is owned by the users of its regulated subsidiaries.
-Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants"; and together with the Direct Participants, the "Direct and Indirect Participants").
+Access to the

+DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants"; and together with the Direct Participants, the "DTC Participants").
 DTC has a Standard & Poor's rating of AA+.
-The DTC Rules applicable to its Direct and Indirect Participants are on file with the Securities and Exchange Commission.
+The DTC Rules applicable to its Participants are on file with the Securities and Exchange Commission.
 More information about DTC can be found at www.dtcc.com.